Click here to download the full example code

 Alternatively, the function

-of points so that they are more points in curvy regions and less points in
+of points so that there are more points in curvy regions and less points in

 less curvy regions.
 In contrast with